-The condition in which an individual inherited the same type of alleles is called Homozygous condition if it has two identical dominant alleles it is known as homozygous dominant or if it has two identical recessive alleles, it is known as homozygous recessive.
+The condition in which an individual carries the same type of alleles is called a Homozygous condition.
+If it has two identical dominant alleles it is known as homozygous dominant or if it has two identical recessive alleles, it is known as homozygous recessive.

-The condition in which an individual inherited two different types of alleles, one dominant and one recessive, the condition is called heterozygous.
+The condition in which an individual carries two different types of alleles, one dominant and one recessive, the condition is called heterozygous.

-The homozygous dominant condition is totally normal, do not show any sign of disease while the homozygous recessive condition is responsible for the occurrence of disease.
+The homozygous dominant condition is totally normal and does not show any sign of disease while the homozygous recessive condition is responsible for the occurrence of disease.